Skip to main content

-When was World Day Against Trafficking in Persons started?
+When did World Day Against Trafficking in Persons start?

 According to the resolution, the U.N. “decides, in the context of the need for raising awareness of the situation of victims of human trafficking and for the promotion and protection of their rights, to designate 30 July as the World Day Against Trafficking in Persons, to be observed every year beginning in 2014.”